Ada-C4/2048/thoughts.md

 Random Tile Appearance
 * After each directional key is pressed, a tile with a value of either two or 4 will appear randomly in an empty space on the game board.

+Steps to make this happen:
+Generate a tile("value")
+Check the board for empty spots(if any of the spots in the array ==== 0) Use two nested loops to select a random empty spot on the board and select the value

 // Returns a random integer between min (included) and max (included)
 // Using Math.round() will give you a non-uniform distribution! function getRandomIntInclusive(min, max) {